Blog

 • The grounds for possession will be extended from 17 under the AST to 36 (11 discretionary and 25 mandatory) under the Renters’ Rights Bill.
 Many of these grounds don’t apply to private landlords – see a summary below.
 According to the Government’s guidance this will “ensure possession grounds are fair to both parties”.
 It will “give tenants more security, while ensuring landlords can recover their property when reasonable.”
 Tenants will have “more time to find a home if landlords evict to move in or sell” and will ensure “unscrupulous landlords cannot misuse grounds.”

 • Market rents.
 Landlords will still be able to increase rents to market levels every 12 months.
 However, above market rent bargaining will be banned and tenants will be able to appeal to the First-tier Tribunal (FFT) if they think increases are above market levels.
 This will “provide stronger protections against backdoor eviction by ensuring tenants are able to appeal excessive above-market rents which are purely designed to force them out.”
+Read our article on increasing the rent with the Renters’ Rights Bill for more information.

 • Private Rented Sector Landlord Ombudsman.
 The new ombudsman scheme will provide “quick, fair, impartial and binding resolution for tenants’ complaints” about landlords.
 This scheme is intended to mirror the free tenant-landlord complaint resolution service “with established redress practices for tenants in social housing and consumers of property agent services.”
 All private landlords in England with assured or regulated tenancies will be required by law to join the scheme, including those using a managing agent.
 The service will be free for tenants to use to complain about a landlords’ actions or behaviours, failure to carry out repairs etc. Local councils will be able to act against landlords who fail to join, or against anyone who markets a property where the landlord is not registered.
 This will include civil penalties of up to £7,000 for initial breaches and up to £40,000 or criminal prosecution for continuing or repeated breaches.
 Tenants will be able to seek rent repayment orders against their landlord if the landlord commits an offence by persistently failing to join the ombudsman service.